-Three Nortek Auqadopp 2-MHz acoustic current profilers recorded tide, wave and current data at three locations on the reef flat in Faga'alu for one week (Figure 1).
+Three Nortek Aquadopp 2-MHz acoustic current profilers recorded tide, wave, and current data at three locations on the reef flat in Faga'alu for one week (Figure 1).
 The profilers were attached to cinder block anchors and placed on sand or rubble patches amongst the corals, as deep as possible to maintain adequate water levels over the profiler during low tide (Figure 4).
-The profilers collected 580 current samples at 2 Hz every 10 min and 2048 wave samples at 2 Hz ever 60 min.
+The profilers collected 580 current samples at 2 Hz every 10 min and 2048 wave samples at 2 Hz every 60 min.
 On the northern reef, the water level dropped below the minimum blanking distance of the current profilers at low tides, and flow was assumed to be nearly zero during these times given the relatively low water depth relative to the height of the corals.

+Ancillary Data

+Incident wave conditions were recorded by a NIWA Dobie-A wave/tide gauge (DOBIE) deployed on the southern reef slope at a depth of 10 m (Figure 1).
+The DOBIE sampled a 512s burst at 2 Hz every hour.
+The DOBIE malfunctioned and recorded no data coinciding with the ADCP deployment, but compared well (not shown) with NOAA WaveWatchIII (WW3; REFERENCE) modeled data on swell height and direction for the recorded data (Hoeke et al., 2011).
+WW3 model data, calibrated to wave data recorded in situ by the DOBIE wave/tide gauge, were used to define forcing during the ADCP and drifter deployments.

+Wind speed, wind direction, barometric pressure, and precipitation were recorded at 15 min intervals using a Davis VantagePro weather station installed near the stream mouth, approximately 5 m above sea level on a pole mounted to a building (Figure 1).
+Meteorological and tide data were also recorded at NOAA’s National Data Buoy Center’s NSTP6 station (REFERENCE) located approximately 1.8 km north of Faga’alu.
+Wind speed, wind direction, barometric pressure, and tidal elevation data were ralso ecorded at NSTP6 at 6 min intervals.
+For this study, wind conditions are sufficiently described qualitatively so the topographic effects on wind speed and direction recorded at the stations are considered inconsequential.

 Analytical Methods

 Two techniques were used to compare the drifter results with the profiler results: Empirical orthogonal functions (EOF) and progressive vectors of cumulative flow.
-Considering the speed and bearing of the drifter movement at each time step as an independent observation of the flow, the EOF's identify the dominant modes of flow in the spatial domain.
-EOF principal axes and variance ellipses were calculated for spatially binned drifter data (100 m x 100 m) and compared to the EOF's calculated from profiler data, for each of the three forcing conditions: Tides, Strong Winds, and Strong Waves.
-More circular variance ellipses indicate that flow directions are more variable while more ellipsoid variance ellipses indicate flow is dominantly in the direction of the major principal axis.
-Progressive vectors of the profiler data, which are cumulative summations of flow assuming spatial homogeneity, were compared to the drifter data.
-Drifter tracks were limited to 1 hr and compared with progressive vectors calculated from the profiler data for the corresponding time period.
+EOF principal axes and variance ellipses were calculated for spatially binned drifter data (100 m x 100 m) and compared to the EOF's calculated from profiler data.
 The mean velocity of drifters was calculated for each 100 m x 100 m spatial bin (MacMahan et al., 2010) and used to compare flow patterns, and to calculate water residence time over the reef under different forcing conditions.
 Where drifters did not travel through a spatial bin, no residence time could be calculated.

-End-member Forcing: Wave, Wind and Tide data

-Drifter deployments were conducted opportunistically to capture "end-member" conditions for all combinations of High-Low waves, High-Low wind (offshore and onshore), and High-Low tide (Presto et al., 2006).
-Multiple daily deployments were scheduled during one randomly selected week, 2/15/14-2/23/14, coinciding with ADCP deployment to facilitate direct comparisons of Eulerian and Lagrangian flow measurements under tide, wind and wave forcing conditions.
-End member conditions were defined post-deployment using modeled and in situ data on wave, wind, and tide conditions.
-End-member forcing conditions are somewhat qualitatively defined, based on available data, but covered the commonly occuring range of forcings recorded at the study site (Thompson and Demirbilek, 2002; Vetter, 2013).
+Progressive vectors, which are cumulative summations of flow assuming spatial homogeneity, were generated for the profiler data following the methodology used by Storlazzi et al. (2006) and were compared to 1 hr tracks of drifter data.

+The instrument deployments were timed to capture end-member forcing conditions that characterize the study area (Thompson and Demirbilek, 2002).
+The end member conditions’ time ranges were defined post-deployment using modeled and in situ wave, wind, and tide data following the methodology described by Presto et al. (2006).
+Residence times were computed….how?